porsche-design-system/porsche-design-system/packages/components/src/components/icon/icon/icon.guideline.md

 **Double-check**

 Whilst designing your icon always make sure …
-- … that all strokes and shapes are placed into the px grid to ensure the sharpness.
+- … that all strokes and shapes are placed into the px grid to ensure sharpness.
 - … that it's seamlessly scalable to 48 x 48 px without any qualitative loss.
-- … that it goes well with text in copy size (font-size 16 px, line-height 24 px), as this is very common combination in web applications, see Link Pure.
+- … that it goes well with text in copy size (font-size 16 px, line-height 24 px), as this is a common combination in web applications, see Link Pure.
-- … that it stands in a balanced optical relation to the remaining icons.
+- … that it stands in balanced optical relation to the remaining icons.

 ## Context